 For buyers above $5M: Track days on market as a negotiating tool, not a red flag.
 A stale listing with 12+ months of carry is a seller under compounding pressure.
 Structure your offer around certainty of close (clean terms, proof of funds, short diligence) rather than leading with the lowest number.

 For both sides: The most expensive mistake in this market is not overpaying or underpricing by a few percentage points.
-It is missing a specialist at a critical decision point: the historic-board consultant not engaged before closing, the insurance exposure not underwritten before the offer, the off-market comp not surfaced before the list price was set.
+It is missing a specialist at a critical decision point: the insurance exposure not underwritten before the offer, the off-market comp not surfaced before the list price was set, the historic-board consultant not engaged before closing.
 Assemble the advisory bench before the first decision, not after the first problem.

 Median DOM: The 77-day median DOM figure reflects Town of Palm Beach single-family and condo/co-op sales over the 2021 to 2025 period.
 DOM varies materially by price tier, season, and submarket.
 Upper-decile properties (above $15M) carried average DOM above 90 during this period.

-Net Math Scenario: The $4,000/SF vs. approximately $3,250/SF comparison is a directional illustration drawn from documented transaction patterns.
-It is not a formal statistical extract.
+Net Math Scenario: The $4,000/SF vs. approximately $3,250/SF comparison is derived from a real closed transaction on the north end of Palm Beach, anonymized for privacy.
 Carry cost estimates assume Palm Beach County tax rates, current wind/flood insurance premiums, and a 5% opportunity cost on committed capital.

 Off-Market Data: Practitioner-sourced transaction records.
 Off-market comparables referenced are verified through closing statements and attorney confirmation but do not appear in public MLS records.